FRCTeam3543/Code-2016-17/README.md

 Alright, so here's where `git` really comes in handy.
 When you work with `git`, you can create oodles of _branches_ that allow you to work independently on a feature in the code, and then _merge_ that new feature into the main (*master*) branch when it's ready.
 If you type `git status` in the shell, you will probably see you are on *master* branch right now.
 Even if you change code though, it will only change it on your _local_ master branch.
 To share your changes on GitHub, you would need to _push_ your changes up to the remote repository.

+The following instructions show you how to interact with `git` using the shell.
+You can also do most of the same things right inside Visual Studio code, and you might find that easier.
+Complete the following exercise in the shell, then check out the [guide for using git inside VS Code](https://code.visualstudio.com/Docs/editor/versioncontrol).

 Since pushing changes to the remote *master* is a really bad idea--master branch should be reserved for tested, reviewed and ready-to-go-on-the-robot-for-realsies code--you should work in a branch of your own.
 To keep things simple (for now), everyone will create a branch using their own name.
 In the shell type:

 ```